cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - DeserializeScalar(buf): Attempts to map a byte array `buf` to a `Scalar` `s`.
   This function can raise a DeserializeError if deserialization fails; see
   {{ciphersuites}} for group-specific input validation steps.
+- IdentifierToScalar(i): Maps an identifier `i` to a Scalar with the same numeric value (e.g. the identifier 1 must be mapped into the Scalar 1).

 ## Cryptographic Hash Function {#dep-hash}